himanshusingh60120/insane-sanity/README.md

 Blog and press-release URLs get **B01–B07** and **P01–P06** from their own xlsx tabs instead of the research rows; the tool picks the column set from the URL path.

+### What is allowed to fail a page

+A check may only produce a failure — the thing that writes **No** into the sheet — when it maps to an item on the editorial checklist, or to the formatting standard that was explicitly asked for.
+Anything inferred from reading the site is an **observation**, not a defect: reported as a warning (visible, never flips a column) or as info (recorded in the JSON only).

+Two things that were wrongly failing pages in an earlier build, and are now observations:

+- **Internal links using two URL shapes** (`/cosmetics-market-448` alongside `/report/dietary-supplements-market-2870`).
+Both resolve.
+The checklist asks whether internal links *work*, and they do.
+Consolidating them would tidy up link equity, but that is your call, not a defect.
+- **Non-breaking spaces from a Word paste.** Untidy, not a spelling error.

+`LINK-00` now reports the plain answer to the checklist item instead: how many links were checked and how many responded.

 A row is **No** when at least one rule mapped to it failed.
 Warnings never flip a row to No — they surface in the tool and the Issue Log, so the sheet stays a clean pass/fail signal.

 Each row is reached one of three ways, shown in the tool: